RoastSlav/NewsAggregator/README.md

 - `github.com/joho/godotenv`: Go port of Ruby's dotenv library (loads environment variables from `.env`).
 - `golang.org/x/crypto`: Supplementary Go cryptography libraries.
 - `filippo.io/edwards25519`: Go implementation of the Edwards-curve Digital Signature Algorithm (EdDSA).
+- `github.com/robfig/cron/v3`: Cron library for scheduling tasks.

 ## Future Improvements

 - **Article Analytics**
     - Track article views, most-read articles, and user interaction.
     - Provide an analytics endpoint (e.g., `GET /articles/analytics`) for aggregated statistics like total views, top authors, and popular topics.
 - **Bookmarking and Read-Later**
     - Introduce a bookmarking system for users to save articles to read later.
     - Provide endpoints like `POST /articles/{id}/bookmark` and `GET /users/{id}/bookmarks` to manage bookmarks.
 - **Authentication and Authorization**
     - Implement user registration and login using JSON Web Tokens (JWT).
     - Restrict certain endpoints (e.g., saving articles, commenting) to authenticated users.
     - Introduce user roles (e.g., admin, editor) with varying access levels to manage content.
 - **Comments and Discussions**
     - Develop a commenting system for users to comment on articles.
     - Enable liking or disliking comments and include a moderation system to filter inappropriate content.
 - **Rate Limiting and Throttling**
     - Introduce rate limiting to prevent abuse of the API by controlling the number of requests a user can make within a given time frame.
     - Use middleware to enforce rate limits and return appropriate responses.
 - **Article Caching**
     - Integrate caching for articles using an in-memory store (e.g., Redis) to speed up repeated requests and reduce database load.
     - Implement cache invalidation when articles are updated or new ones are fetched.
 - **Notifications**
     - Implement real-time notifications using WebSockets or Server-Sent Events (SSE) to notify users when new articles of interest are available.
     - Introduce email notifications or push notifications for subscribed users.
 - **Content Recommendations**
     - Implement a recommendation system using collaborative or content-based filtering algorithms to suggest related articles based on user history.
 - **Article Summarization**
     - Use Natural Language Processing (NLP) libraries (e.g., spaCy, Golang text analysis packages) to generate article summaries.
     - Add an endpoint (`GET /articles/{id}/summary`) to provide the summarized version of an article.